Alan Kurdi's footsteps: The children still dying to get to Europe

 Dilaver, 4, and brother Mahmoud, 1 (left), arrived in Greece in February.
 The family paid smugglers $2,000 to make the boat trip between Turkey and Greece.
 "The boat was not safe," father Mohammed told the Norwegian Refugee Council.
 "Still they pushed us from the shore in the middle of the night.
 It was very cold."

-Mother Faida said they had no option other to flee their home town of Al-Hasakah in northern Syria.
+Mother Faida said they had no option other than to flee their home town of Al-Hasakah in northern Syria.
 "We no longer had any home, no money, no work and no future for the children," she said.

 The family were registered on the Greek island of Chios and are hoping to make a new life in Germany.